The Garden Grazer

 Freezer: I haven't tried freezing this recipe.
 Soups with pre-boiled pasta generally don't retain their shape and texture very well after you freeze, thaw, and reheat it.

-Close up view of minestrone soup in a white serving bowl with spoon
+Close up view of vegan minestrone soup in a white serving bowl with spoon

 For more inspiration, also browse all easy vegan dinner recipes or soup recipes.

-Vegan minestrone soup in a white bowl on a wooden table
+Vegan minestrone soup in a white bowl with serving spoon on a wooden table

 Vegan Minestrone Soup (Easy!)

-This comforting minestrone is filled with hearty beans, fresh veggies, and pasta.
-It's thick, nourishing, and ready in just 30 minutes!
-Plus easy to customize.
+This wholesome minestrone is filled to the brim with hearty beans, fresh veggies, and cozy pasta.
+It's thick, nourishing, and fast.
+Plus easy to customize!

 5 from 4 votes